-None the less I also appreciate the creative potential of cafés within the café-obsessed Australian culture.
+I wrote a couple of weeks ago about Café Ministries in Churches and the creative potential of these ministries within the café-obsessed Australian culture.
 I have personally been involved in the business development of two social enterprise cafes and have visited many others.

 The volunteer run community space

 Possible outcomes of this model might be one or multiple of the following: